roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/README.md

 ![png](README_files/README_22_0.png)

-## 3.3 Transform the image to torch tensor
+## 3.3 Transforming the image to a torch tensor

-The image (currently a numpy ndarray) is transformed to a torch tensor and scaled so as to have a range of values suitable as inputs to the vgg_model.
+The image (currently a numpy ndarray) is transformed to a torch tensor and then scaled to a value range suitable for the vgg_model.

 ```python